claragt/clara-portfolio/posts/equity-and-justice-why-it-matters-in-uk-government-digital-services-and-what-we-can-do-about-it.md

 ---
 > Some groups of people benefit more from services than others.
 Some people are harmed.
 This must be addressed to truly break down barriers to opportunity for everyone.
 >
-> This article explains what we mean by equity and justice in relation to government digital services, why it’s important and suggests 6 things that leaders and decision makers can start doing about it today.
+> This article talks about what we mean by equity and justice in relation to government digital services, why it’s important and suggests 6 things that leaders and decision makers can start doing about it today.